TomaszKlosinski/kodilla-python-bootcamp/Module1/README.md

 #### Order of operations
-Already at school, we learn about the fact that more complex operations have a certain hierarchy.
-There is a conventional order in which calculations are called up.
-This is of course also reflected in Python.

-What comes after what?
-We know that you know.
-Just a reminder of the order in which actions are performed:
+The order in which operations are performed in Python:

-* Actions in brackets.
+* Operations in brackets
-* Multiplication and square rooting.
+* Multiplication and square rooting
-* Multiplication and division (in order of appearance, i.e. from left to right).
+* Multiplication and division (in order of appearance, i.e. from left to right)
-* Addition and subtraction (in order of appearance, i.e. from left to right).
+* Addition and subtraction (in order of appearance, i.e. from left to right)

-So which result is obtained in this expression, 3 or 4?

-print(2 + 4 / 2)

-Obviously 4.
-Python is flawless, according to the established mathematical order we must first multiply and divide, and only then add and subtract.

-In Python, it is of course possible to adjust this order by using parentheses.

-Let's modify the code slightly.
-Which result do you think we get with this notation, 3 or 4?

-print((2 + 4) / 2)

-This time it's 3, because we have explicitly instructed the interpreter that we intend to add first and then divide.

 ## 1.4 Loops